How To Make Friends When You Have No Friends

 To tide yourself over, try to get involved with some sort of recurring event, to give yourself at least some feeling of a having a social life

-Examples would be a sports team, a volunteer position, or the aforementioned weekly drop-in games night.
-Even if you don't make any "real" friends from these places right away, knowing you can go to them every week and get some regular, reliable social interaction can give you some of the feeling of having a social life, and make you feel less unhappy about your situation.
+Some example I just used are a sports team, a volunteer position, or a weekly drop-in games night.
+Even if you don't make any "real" friends from these places right away, knowing you can go to them every week and get some regular, reliable social interaction can give you some of the feeling of having a social life, and make you feel less unhappy about your state of affairs.
 You can tell yourself, "I don't have a group to go out with on Friday nights (yet), but at least every Tuesday I have salsa lessons, and every other Wednesday I've got the book club."

 Realize you just need to make one friend, who see on a somewhat regular basis, to move beyond your No Friends status